hz-b/rayx/docs/src/Intro/Getting-Started.md

 In it we have a matrix source that sends rays onto a plane mirror.
-Assuming the beamline file is in the same directory as the binary you can run the CLI of RAY-X as follows:
+Assuming the beamline file is in the same directory as the binary you can run the CLI of rayx as follows:
 ```
 ./TerminalApp -i PlaneMirror.rml
 ```